bsv-blockchain/go-paymail/.github/SECURITY.md

 # 🔐 Security Policy

 Security is a priority.
-We maintain a proactive stance to identify and fix vulnerabilities in **go-safe-conversion**.
+We maintain a proactive stance to identify and fix vulnerabilities in **go-paymail**.

 <br/>

 ## 🛠️ Supported & Maintained Versions
-Any released version of **go-safe-conversion** that is not marked as deprecated is actively supported and maintained.
+Any released version of **go-paymail** that is not marked as deprecated is actively supported and maintained.

 <br/>